SublimeText/LaTeXTools/README.markdown

 **For technical reasons, all preview functions are only available in Sublime Text Build 3118 and newer.**

 LaTeXTools has the ability to preview parts of the document using phantoms or popups.
 These functions rely on [Ghostscript](http://www.ghostscript.com/) and [ImageMagick](http://www.imagemagick.org) being installed and available on your `texpath`.
-Ensure to install the `convert` command with ImageMagick, on Windows you should enable the *Install legacy utilities* check box.
+Ensure to install the `convert` command with ImageMagick.
+On Windows you should enable the *Install legacy utilities* check box.

 #### Math-Live preview